vkbo/novelWriter/docs/source/project_structure.rst

    This header level signifies a sub-scene level partition, usually called a "section" in the documentation and the user interface.
 These can be useful if you want to change tag references mid-scene, like if you change the point-of-view character.
-You are free to use sections as you wish, and can filter them out of the final manuscript just like with scene titles.
+You are free to use sections as you wish, and you can filter them out of the final manuscript just like with scene titles.

 Page breaks are automatically added before level 1 and 2 headers when you build your project to a format that supports page breaks, or when you print the document directly from the build tool.
 If